PratikBingewar/PratikBingewar/README.md

 ### Hi there, my name is Pratik Bingewar.
 ## I'm a Teacher, Developer and Project Guide !!
 - I have done Masters in Scientific Computing
-- Project Guide in various colleges and institutions in India
+- Got Fellowship from Harman Connected Services.
-- 🖖 Internet of things and Machine Learning Enthusiast
+- Taught more than 5k+ student and faculty via workshops and seminars.
-- 🌱 I’m currently learning LKD- linux kernel dev.
+- Internet of things and Machine Learning Enthusiast

 <br />